darktable-org/dtdocs/content/special-topics/program-invocation/darktable-cli.md

 : The optional name of an XMP sidecar file containing the history stack data to be applied during export.
 If this option is not provided darktable will search for an XMP file that belongs to the given input file(s).

 `<output file or folder>`
 : The name of the output file or destination folder.
-The export file format is derived from the file extension or from `--out-ext` option.
+The export file format is derived from the file extension or from the `--out-ext` option.
 You can also use a number of [variables](../variables.md) in the output filename.
 For obvious reasons this parameter is mandatory if you use the program on an image folder containing multiple images.
 If you specify output folder it is recommended that you also specify the file format with `--out-ext`.

 `--width <max width>`
 : Limit the width of the exported image to the given number of pixels.